-This post was originally published in February of 2020, but today we’re sharing an update!
+This post was originally published in February 2020, but today we have a 2023 update to share!

 When we initially walked through the house, it was like a (wide) hallway: the couch was on one side, opposite the TV, and then further down the hall, there was a small dining table, and then down at the end was the kitchen.
 (In this photo, we moved the dining table right in front of the door.)

-While it’s nice that it was all open, it was all oriented the same way, which made it feel small and long and narrow.
+While it’s nice that it is all open, it was all oriented the same way, which made it feel small and long and narrow.
 Again, a hallway.

-So, when we walked through, I was really looking for a way to help eliminate the long and narrow feeling.
+So, from that initial walk-through, I was really looking for a way to help eliminate the long and narrow feeling.

 The problem was that the front door being at the far end made that wall unusable and created the need for an entryway area, coat closet, and walkway space right through the middle of the living room.

 Deciding to Remove Our Front Door

 Ultimately, we decided the best course of action was to remove our front door.

 I know, I know—it’s an unconventional choice (as it is whenever it comes to removing doors or windows), but we’re trying really hard to stay focused on functionality and designing for the way we really live.